Lenape settlements: Kilbuck

 Kilbuck is also known as Bucktown.
-This village seems to have been named in honor of "Chief Killbuck."
+This village seems to have been named in honor of "Chief Killbuck".

 Shamokin

-Shamokin was established in central Pennsylvania by Lenape who were displaced from their traditional homeland along the Delaware river by growing colonial communities in the early 18th century.
-The earliest reference to thec town is in 1711, when the Shawnee chief Opessa Straight Tail is recorded as marrying Polly, the daughter of Sassoonan.
+Shamokin was established in central Pennsylvania by Lenape who were displaced from their traditional homeland along the Delaware River by growing colonial communities in the early 18th century.
+The earliest reference to the town is in 1711, when the Shawnee chief Opessa Straight Tail is recorded as marrying Polly, the daughter of Sassoonan.
 The village was the focus of missionary efforts, and then was the staging area for raids on English settlements in Pennsylvania during the French and Indian War.
-It was burned and abandoned by the Lenape in May, 1756.
+It was burned and abandoned by the Lenape in May 1756.
 A few months later, Fort Augusta was constructed on the site of the village.

 Kittanning

 Kittanning was an 18th-century Lenape village in the Ohio Country, located on the Allegheny River at present-day Kittanning, Pennsylvania.
 The village was at the western terminus of the Kittanning Path, an Indian trail that provided a route across the Alleghenies between the Ohio and Susquehanna river basins.
-Kittanning served as a staging area for Delaware and Shawnee raids on English colonial settlements during the French and Indian War, until Pennsylvania militia under the command of Colonel John Armstrong destroyed the village on 8 September 1756.
+Kittanning served as a staging area for Lenape and Shawnee raids on English colonial settlements during the French and Indian War, until Pennsylvania militia under the command of Colonel John Armstrong destroyed the village on 8 September 1756.